twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/eighteen-days-in-solitude/eighteen-days-in-solitude-introduction%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  07-28 rev. proofread by bhante
+  2021-03-15 rev. proofread by bhante
   2020-02-27 add Venerable U Ādiccaramsī's Portrait 12-08 rev. proofread by bhante
   12-05 rev. proofread by bhante